Kjue/rbush-3d/README.md

 ## Work-in-progress

 This project is a work-in-progress.
 I was inspired by the RBush-3d that implemented one more dimension to the 2D version.
 I thought it useful to allow for as many dimensions as one might want.
 I am thinking of adding Parallel.js to this mix too, but first things first.
 I'm switching XYZ parameters to be free variables and calling them just indexed vectors.
-I intend the usage to follow that of the previous examples.
+I intend the usage paradigm to follow the same lines as before.

+This work has not progressed since 2018 mostly because I found a workaround on my 3D environment that enabled me to achieve the performance I wanted.
+That did still not mean this indexing mechanism was obsolete.
+Rather that the use case is different.

 ## Usage